Kaempferol and cancer prevention

 Kaempferol and tumour prevention

-Kaempferol and cancer prevention benefits are found in leeks, broccoli and kale, and many other foods.
+Kaempferol and cancer prevention benefits are found in leeks, broccoli and kale; and many other foods.
 It's a bioflavonoid that has a proven role in reducing oxidative stress in the body, by mopping up free-radicals.

 Furthermore scientists are now looking at using kaempferol in the treatment of metastatic disease; for myself I advocate that we enjoy it daily in our food before we are struck down.
 An ounce of prevention is worth a pound of cure, even in a metric world.

-It is absorbed in the small intestine and can be found in tiny concentrations throughout the tissues, and the blood-plasma, of those who enjoy their greens and fruits daily, giving protection against the free radicals that are so destructive.
+It is absorbed in the small intestine and can be found in tiny concentrations throughout the tissues and the blood-plasma, of those who enjoy their greens and fruits daily; giving protection against the free radicals that are so destructive.

-The reason it is so effective in all tumours is its ability to enhance the normal programmed cell-death of these metastasizing tissues.
+The reason it is so effective in all tumours is its ability to enhance the normal programmed cell death of these metastasizing tissues.
 In short it promotes this so-called aptosis in a wide range of malignancies; one study even shows that it reduces the risk of pancreatic CA in smokers.

-In the blood vessels it has been shown to reduce the oxidation of the LDL cholesterol that it is thought causes plaque by promoting the scavenging of a host of highly reactive free-radicals; current thought rather is that it is the raised blood glucose associated with insulin resistance that initiates the inflammation associated with atherosclerosis.
-There's a lower risk of heart disease in any event in those enjoying their greens and berries, whatever the underlying physiology.
+In the blood vessels it has been shown to reduce the oxidation of the LDL cholesterol that it is thought causes plaque; by promoting the scavenging of a host of highly reactive free-radicals.
+Current opinion is rather that it is the raised blood glucose associated with insulin resistance that initiates the inflammation associated with atherosclerosis.

 And so the list of kaempferol benefits goes on.

-From there my search revealed that kaempferol is found not only in the allicin family but in a host of fruit and vegetables.
+From there my search revealed that kaempferol is found not only in the allicin family but in a host of fruits and vegetables.
 Those who enjoy red-meat may be less concerned about its malignant properties provided they are daily also consuming those foods which are rich in bioflavonoids.

-As you can guess we too love grass-fed red meat, but are finding it increasingly difficult to locate, and it's expensive, so one way or another we are taking to the flexitarian way of eating.
+As you can guess we too love grass-fed red meat but are finding it increasingly difficult to locate, and it's expensive; so one way or another we are taking to the flexitarian way of eating.

 It is one of the ketogenic diets; very low refined carbs and less red-meat.